Montreal-Quakers/website/_pages/new_attender.md

 * Members and attenders can apply for [emergency financial help](/discretionary_fund) from the meeting of up to $250, up to twice a year.
 * A Committee of Care can be created to help care for and support a member or attender in need, for instance, in case of hospitalization or stress
 * Our Ministry & Counsel committee can help find other kinds of support for members and attenders.
 You are not alone
 * During the COVID outbreak, we set up a special fund to help members and attenders.
-Feel free to ask us anytime how we're responding to challenging circustances
+Feel free to ask us anytime how we're responding to challenging circumstances

 ### Asking vs. being asked
 If you've been with us for a while, hopefully someone has discussed many of these items with you.
-If we haven't approached you, just a reminder that it may be because:
+If we haven't approached you, it may be because:
-* Because we're a volunteer organization, we may not be as pro-active as some places with paid staff due to limited volunteer energy
+* We're a volunteer organization; we may not be as pro-active as some places with paid staff due to limited volunteer energy
 * It is completely against our [values](/intro) to pressure people into serving on committees or membership.
-We are sometimes too leery of arm-twisting.
-For this reason, we as Quakers sometimes hesitate quite a bit before bringing up some of these topics, particularly membership.
+We are leery — sometimes too leery — of arm-twisting, sometimes hesitate quite a bit before bringing up some of these topics, particularly membership.
-  * We want the Spirit of love, and not a sense of obligation, to guide decisions We know it's awkward to ask; we hope you'll be patient with us.
-Knowing your interests helps us welcome you better.
+  * We want the Spirit of love, and not a sense of obligation, to guide decisions

+We know it's awkward to ask; we hope you'll be patient with us.
+Knowing your interests helps us welcome you better, so thank you.